nzoschke/gofaas/Readme.md

 Running a Go application on AWS Lambda is easier than ever, once you figure out how to configure Lambda, API Gateway and 10 or other "serverless" services to support the Go functions.

 This is a boilerplate app with all the AWS pieces configured correctly and explained in depth.
-See [the gofaas docs folder](docs/) for detailed guides about functions, tracing, security, automation and more with AWS and Go.
+See [the docs folder](docs/) for detailed guides about functions, tracing, security, automation and more with AWS and Go.

 With this foundation you can skip over all the undifferentiated setup, and focus entirely on your Go code.